Get a Medicare Supplement

 They Say It’s Your Birthday!

 Does your state have a Medicare Supplement Birthday Rule?
-If your state is California, Idaho, Illinois, Kentucky, Louisiana, Maryland, Missouri, Nevada, Oklahoma, or Oregon, you have more options regarding your Medicare Supplement/Medigap plan.
+If your state is California, Delaware, Idaho, Illinois, Kentucky, Louisiana, Maryland, Massachusetts, Missouri, Nevada, Oklahoma, Oregon, Utah, Virginia, West Virginia, or Wyoming, you have more options regarding your Medicare Supplement/Medigap plan.
 This is one time during the year that you can change your plan (and depending on your state, your carrier), and not have to answer health questions.
 No health questions means you get the best possible premium for your age and location!
 It’s Guaranteed Issue.

 In California, if you want to move from your current Medicare Supplement plan, you can!
 You can apply starting on your birthday and 60 days after your birthday!
 Yes, you can move to any plan of equal or lesser benefit with the carrier of your choice.
 The soonest your new plan can take effect is the month after your birthday.

 Idaho lets you sign your application on your birthday and up to 63 days after your birthday.
-Thanks Idaho!
+The plan benefits must be of equal or lesser value than your current plan.

 In Kentucky, you can enroll on your birthday and up to 60 days after.
 You must choose the same plan as your current plan, though, F to F, or G to G, etc..

-The Louisiana supplement purchase must be on your birthday and up to 45 days after.
-You can switch to any Medicare Supplement offered in Louisiana.
+The Louisiana supplement purchase must be on your birthday and up to 63 days after.
+You can switch to a plan of equal or lesser benefits, but only to the same company or any affiliate.

-Missouri is an outlier – no birthday rule, but an anniversary rule!
-You have an annual chance to change from one Medicare Supplement carrier to another without any underwriting, but it must be plan-to-like-plan only..
+Missouri is another outlier – no birthday rule, but an anniversary rule!
+You have an annual chance to change from one Medicare Supplement carrier to another without any underwriting, but it must be plan-to-like-plan only.
 Your chance starts 30 days before your enrollment anniversary date and 30 days after.

 For Nevada, you can change your Medigap carrier or plan to an equal or lesser one on the first day of your birth month, and the window to change is open for 61 days after your birthday.

-In Oklahoma you can make a change on of up to 60 days after your birthday.
-Your new plan must have the same or lesser benefits.
+In Oklahoma you a 60-day open enrollment beginning on your birthday.
+Your new plan must have the same or lesser benefits, with the same or a different carrier

 Oregon also allows policyholders to change to a plan with any carrier of equal or lesser benefit without health underwriting.
 You could change 30 days before your birthday or 30 days after, giving you 61 days to take advantage of the rule.